 In other words, you want to see if what you’ve been writing and publishing is working – if all that time and resources you’ve been spending is actually paying off.

 There are tons of different features of content ROI you could look at when you’re doing an audit.
 Some of these could be:

 - Number of visitors from content (low is bad)

 - Number of organic visitors

 - High and increasing bounce rates

 - Lower attributable conversions from content

-In some cases, you can even extend your content audit to social media or promotion channels.
+In some cases, you can even extend your content audit into a social media audit or analysis of promotion channels.

 For instance, analyzing how many backlinks your content is bringing in is obviously related to the effectiveness of your program, though it’s a correlative indicator of success (whereas auditing conversions from content is a direct, first-order indicator).